danielgilroy/AutoRename/README.md

     01 - This Is The Song Title Of A Song    =>    01- This Is the Song Title of a Song

 Characters will only be removed from filenames that have a starting number since the intended use is to remove delimiters between the starting number and title.
-Be careful using this feature on multiple filenames containing delimeters of different lengths as unintentional changes and even loss of filename data may occur.
+Be careful using this feature on multiple filenames containing delimiters of different lengths as unintentional changes and even loss of filename data may occur.
 The following example demonstrates how filename data can be lost:

     Enter the number of characters to remove after the filename number: <2>